 The flight response to trauma is leaving what is going on, not wanting to be in the situation.
-Usually, it is a flight into addictions—substance use, sex, pornography, gambling, overspending, gaming, disordered eating, and something else.
+It is a flight into addictions.
+The addiction being substance use, sex, pornography, gambling, overspending, gaming, or eating disorders.
+It may be another kind of addictive behavior.
 This behavior becomes an escape from engaging in life.
-In this case, the addiction is just a way of dealing with the emotions from trauma.
+In this case, the addiction is a way of dealing with the emotions from trauma.

 The fight response to trauma is when one wants to fight.
-This can be an outward fight with others—rage, physical assault, physical battering, sexual assault, rape, or other aggressive behavior.
-This can also be an inward fight with your emotions—with yourself—and involve self-harm and possibly suicide.
+This can be an outward fight with others such as rage, physical assault, sexual assault, or rape.
+It may be other aggressive behavior.
+It may be emotional abuse.
+The flight response can also be an inward fight.
+This may be internal emotional abuse or self-harm and possibly suicide.

 Freezing in response to trauma is not being able to move.
 There may be anxiety and fear associated with such a response.
 This is frequently what happens to young children when there is nothing else they can do.
-It may be what happens to a woman who is not able to say “No” and make sure that her “No” is actually heard and not challenged or ignored.
+It may be what happens to a woman who is not able to say “No.” Or she may not be able to make sure that her “No” is actually heard and not challenged or ignored.

 Submit is accepting what happens in the moment.
 For a child, this may be the only option.
-If not processed, this response to trauma can lead to a collapse of the spine (the spine not being straight and erect) and depression.
+If this becomes a chronic response, it can lead to a collapse of the spine and depression.

 The cry is the voicing of one’s concern, usually being loud, though it can take many forms.
-Think of birds that squawk about their displeasure over how they are being treated by another bird or animal.
+This is like birds that squawk about their displeasure.

 My current reaction

-In the moment when I am getting frustrated, angry, or reacting in some other way, it is often my subconscious bringing up something from the past.
-I am reliving the past in this moment, though I probably do not realize that my past is currently driving me.
-This is how unresolved trauma keeps us stuck in the same way of doing things and prevents us from moving forward in life.
+You get frustrated, angry, or reacting in a specific way.
+It is often your subconscious bringing up something from your past.
+You are reliving the past in this moment, though I probably do not realize that my past is currently driving me.
+This is how unresolved trauma keeps us stuck in the same way of doing things.
+Thus, it prevents us from moving forward in life.